Showing posts with label instrumental (operant) learning. Show all posts

 Remember that an experiment must have a control, because "everything is relative."
 Therefore, the simplest and fastest experiment in chemistry that has any generality is the two-test-tube experiment; one tube for the "intervention," and one tube for the control.
 Put mixture c in both tubes, and add chemical x to only the intervention tube.
 Run the reaction, then hold the two test tubes up to the light and compare the contents visually (Remember that ultimately, the visual system only detects contrasts.)
 Draw your conclusions.

-My theory is basically this: the two hemispheres of the brain are like the two test tubes.
-Moreover, the two copies of a given chromosome in a diploid cell are also like the two test tubes.
-In both systems, which is which varies randomly from experiment to experiment, to prevent phenomena analogous to screen burn.
+The two hemispheres of the brain may be like the two test tubes.
+Moreover, the two copies of a given chromosome in a diploid cell may also be like the two test tubes.
+In both systems, which is which may vary randomly from experiment to experiment to simplify control.
 The hemisphere that is dominant for a particular action is the last one that produced an improved result when control passed to it from the other.
 The allele that is dominant is the last one that produced an improved result when it got control from the other.
 Chromosomes and hemispheres will mutually inhibit to produce winner-take-all dynamics in which at any given time only one is exposed to selection, but it is fully exposed.

 These flip-flops do not necessarily involve the whole system, but may be happening independently in each sub-region of a hemisphere or chromosome (e.g., Brodmann areas, alleles).
 Some objective function, expressing the goodness of the organism's overall adaptation, must be recalculated after each flip-flop, and additional flip flopping suppressed if an improvement is found when the new value is compared to a copy of the old value held in memory.
 In case of a worsening of the objective function, you quickly flip back to the allele or hemisphere that formerly had control, then suppress further flip flopping for awhile, as before.